Shock Diffraction by Convex Cornered Wedges for the Nonlinear Wave System: Introduction

 \section{Introduction}

-We are concerned with rigorous mathematical analysis of shock diffraction by two-dimensional cornered wedges whose angles are less than $\pi$ in compressible fluid flow governed by the nonlinear wave system.
-The study of shock diffraction problems can date back 1950's by the work of Bargman \cite{Bargman}, Lighthill \cite{Lighthill1,Lighthill2}, Fletcher-Weimer-Bleakney \cite{FWB}, and Fletcher-Taub-Bleakney \cite{FTB} via asymptotic or experimental analysis.
-Also Courant-Friedrichs \cite{CFr} and Whitham \cite{Whitham}.
+We are concerned with rigorous mathematical analysis of shock diffraction by two-dimensional cornered wedges whose angles are less than $\pi$ in compressible fluid flow, through the nonlinear wave system.
+The study of the shock diffraction problem dates back to the 1950's and starts from the work of Bargman \cite{Bargman}, Lighthill \cite{Lighthill1,Lighthill2}, Fletcher-Weimer-Bleakney \cite{FWB}, and Fletcher-Taub-Bleakney \cite{FTB} via asymptotic or experimental analysis.
+Also see Courant-Friedrichs \cite{CFr} and Whitham \cite{Whitham}.

 In this paper, we develop several mathematical ideas and techniques through the nonlinear wave system to establish a rigorous theory of existence and regularity of solutions to the diffraction problem.
 The nonlinear wave system consists of three conservation laws, which takes the form: